rust-gamedev/rust-gamedev.github.io/content/news/034/index.md

 Changes include:

 - No more `sapp-*` crates.
 Now it's just one crate, miniquad!
-  No mess with individual crates any more, no FFI for miniquad - sapp communication.
+  No mess with individual crates anymore, no FFI for miniquad - sapp communication.
 - On Linux, miniquad does not depend/statically link with lib*-dev packages.
   Miniquad can choose between glx/egl, x11/wayland at runtime.